King Saul

 King Saul became jealous of David's relationship with Saul's son Jonathan, and no longer allowed David in the King's house to visit with Jonathan.
 The scriptures indicate that Saul sent David out with his armies in desire to have David die in war.

 While war was not the sin, the grievous sin was Saul sending David to die in war.
 Note that David, later his life, will use the same tactic with success, to get Bathsheba's husband killed to cover up the adultery of David which had an adulterous pregnancy.
-The fascinating aspect of the pregnancy, is the use of the pregnancy to be one of the many proofs of the Age of Accountability when the baby dies after child birth, and the scriptures inform us that David says he will see the child again.
+Note that the fascinating aspect of the pregnancy, is the use of the pregnancy to be one of the many proofs of the Age of Accountability when the baby dies after child birth, and the scriptures inform us that David says he will see the child again.

 1 Samuel 18:5 And David went out whithersoever Saul sent him, and behaved himself wisely: and Saul set him over the men of war, and it was good in the sight of all the people, and also in the sight of Saul’s servants.